 Diana also created the six-page color laminated chart Emergency Acupressure Points for Horses as a barn-ready guide to points horse owners can use to support the horse in shock, heat stroke, colic or respiratory infection while veterinary help is on the way.
 Click here to see a sample page from the laminated chart and a detailed description of each page.

-For the past 20 years, Diana has studied Traditional Chinese Medicine theory and application with Dr. Bill Fannin, Dipl.
-Ac. and Sean Fannin, OBT, Herbalist of The Center for Traditional Health Arts, in Petaluma, California.
+For approximately 25 years, Diana has studied Traditional Chinese Medicine theory and application with Dr. Bill Fannin, Dipl.
+Ac. and Sean Fannin, CH, Dipl.
+CEM, herbalist of The Center for Traditional Health Arts, in Petaluma, California.
 Bill Fannin helped Diana rebuild her health following a debilitating car accident.
 He also introduced her to the fundamental concepts of Traditional Chinese Medicine.

 Diana’s other teachers in equine acupressure were veterinarians Dr. Bob Anderson of Dallas, Oregon, and Dr. Peggy Fleming of Dade City, Florida.
 Both Dr. Fleming and Dr. Ridgway were instructors for the International Veterinary Acupuncture Society (IVAS) acupuncture certification program for veterinarians.

 Diana provides this list both to thank the following teachers for their contributions to her education and to give the reader valuable resources for their own journey.